cssgunc/jekyll-website/archives.md

 ---
 layout: page
-title: Resources
+title: Archives
-description: Find more information about technology topics.
+description: Want to see what we've done?
+Click here for what we've been up to.
-image: assets/images/brain.jpg
+image: assets/images/banner.jpg
 nav-menu: true
 ---